Korepi/Korepi-Tutorial/README.md

 <a href="#"><img width="270" height="200" src="https://media.discordapp.net/attachments/1126893908597669989/1128154014484275340/image.png"></a>
 <a href="#"><img width="720" height="200" src="https://media.discordapp.net/attachments/1126893908597669989/1128155105569558638/Untitled.png"></a>

-5. Copy the key you got into the injector.
+5. Copy the key you got into the injector when it asked.
 6. Game will be launched automatically, wait for the interface to appear.
 7. Press `TAB` to open [Korepi](https://github.com/Korepi/Korepi) GUI.